pantchayan/DS-Algo-practice/README.md

 # DS-Algo-practice

-This repo consists of practice code and templates for various Data Structures and Algorithms written in Java and Cpp.
+This repo consists of practice codes and templates for various Data Structures and Algorithms written in Java and Cpp.